-Bruno Gibert joined CMS Francis Lefebvre Avocats as an equity partner in 2001.
+Bruno Gibert joined CMS Francis Lefebvre Avocats in 2001.
 He specialises in international taxation, with a particular focus on transfer pricing matters.
-On this last domain, he heads the transfer pricing group of the CMS network.
+On this last domain, he heads the transfer pricing group of CMS.

 He has 16 years' experience in the government service, where he was in charge of international tax affairs (negotiation of tax treaties with foreign countries, OECD and EU work, and competent authority).
 He used to be co-chairman of the OECD Forum on Harmful Tax Practices (1996 to 2001).
 Chairman of the EU Joint Forum on Transfer Pricing since 2002, he also chairs the French Branch of the International Fiscal Association (IFA) and the Tax Committee of the Club des Juristes (French Lawyers Club).